Kuzman Shapkarev: Life

-He wrote the following textbooks: "A Bulgarian Primer" (1866), "A Big Bulgarian Reader" (1868), "Mother tongue" (1874), "Short Land description (Geography)" (1868), "Short Religion Book" (1868) and others.
+He wrote the following textbooks: "A Bulgarian Primer" (1866), "A Big Bulgarian Reader" (1868), "Mother tongue" (1874), "Short Land description (Geography)" (1868), "Short Religion Book" (1868), which were published in Istanbul.
 Shapkarev criticized the dominance of eastern Bulgarian and even declared that it was incomprehensible in Macedonia.
 In his Great Bulgarian Textbook (Golema balgarska chitanka) from 1868, which he authored under the pseudonym "One Macedonian" (Edin Makedonets), he stated his intention to write in a language understandable to his compatriots, the Macedonian Bulgarians.
-He also announced a project of a dictionary that would contain translation from Macedonian into Upper Bulgarian and vice versa This activity was condemned by the Bulgarian press, which even accused Kuzman Shapkarev of advocating the existence of a separate Macedonian language and of a distinct history of the Macedonian people.
+He also announced a project of a dictionary that would contain translation from Macedonian into Upper Bulgarian and vice versa.
+This activity was condemned by the Bulgarian press, which even accused him of advocating the existence of a separate Macedonian language and a distinct history of the Macedonian people.
+Bulgarian philologist Marin Drinov rejected his proposal for a mixed eastern and western Bulgarian (Macedonian) basis of the Bulgarian standard language.

 Shapkarev was a contributor of many Bulgarian newspapers and magazines – "Tsarigradski vestnik" (Constantinople newspaper), "Gayda" (Bagpipe), "Macedonia", "Pravo" (Justice), "Savetnik" (Adviser), "Balgarska pchela" (Bulgarian bee) and others.
-Shapkarev was a collaborator of the revolutionary Georgi Rakovski and in the field of ethnography, he assisted the Miladinov Brothers.
+Shapkarev was a collaborator of the revolutionary Georgi Rakovski and in the field of ethnography, he assisted the Miladinov brothers.

+He married Dimitar Miladinov's daughter Elisaveta Miladinova but she died in 1870.
 After 1883 he lived in Eastern Rumelia and Bulgaria – in Plovdiv, Sliven, Stara Zagora, Vraca and Orhanie (Botevgrad).
-Along with his scientific and public occupation in Bulgaria he worked as a notary and a judge.
+Along with his scientific and public occupation in Bulgaria, he worked as a notary and a judge.

-From onwards 1900 he was a regular member of Bulgarian Academy of Sciences.
+From 1900 he was a regular member of the Bulgarian Literary Society.
+He died in 1909.

 His autobiographical book is called "Materials for the Revival of Bulgarian national spirit in Macedonia".

+Legacy

 His first son Kliment Shapkarev was one of the leading activists of Internal Macedonian Revolutionary Organization, while the second – Ivan Shapkarev was a high-ranking Bulgarian Army officer.
-His grandson Petar Shapkarev was a prominent Bulgarian economist, chairman of the Macedonian Scientific Institute, while his great grandson Mihail Shapkarev was a prominent Bulgarian sculptor.
+His grandson Petar Shapkarev was a prominent Bulgarian economist and chairman of the Macedonian Scientific Institute, while his great-grandson Mihail Shapkarev was a prominent Bulgarian sculptor.

+In the International Congress of Slavists in 1968, Macedonian academics attempted to present Shapkarev as a proponent for a separate Macedonian language.
+In response, their Bulgarian colleagues publicly read a passage from Shapkarev where he declared his Bulgarian ethnicity.
+He is an important figure in the Bulgarian and Macedonian historical narrative.
+Shapkarev Buttress on the Fallières Coast, Antarctica, is named after Kuzman Shapkarev.
+The Kuzman Shapkarev Secondary School, one of the first specialized high schools in Sofia, carries his name.